There are many similarities between coaching and counselling, but there are also a few important differences.

 It is important for you to know that if you come to me for coaching, we will not be entering into counselling.
 However, if it appears that counselling would be a better fit for you at any point, we would discuss that and agree on the best way forward for you.

-Coaches come from diverse backgrounds and do not necessarily need specific qualifications or credentials to practice, although many do pursue training and certifications to enhance their skills and credibility.
+Coaches come from diverse backgrounds and do not necessarily need specific qualifications or credentials to practice, although many do pursue training and certifications to enhance their skills and effectiveness.

-Coaching psychology is a branch of psychology that applies psychological theories and methodologies to coaching practice.
-It combines coaching with insights from psychology to enhance the effectiveness of the coaching process.
-Coaching psychologists typically have a background in psychology and may hold relevant qualifications, such as a degree in psychology or a related field.
-Some coaching psychologists may be chartered psychologists or hold other professional certifications.
+Coaching psychology is a specialised field that integrates psychological theories and evidence-based methods into coaching practice.
+It draws on insights from psychology to enhance the impact and depth of coaching.
+Practitioners in this area often have a background in psychology and may hold qualifications such as a Master’s degree in Coaching Psychology.
+Some are Chartered Psychologists or hold additional professional accreditations.

 My aim as a coach is to provide you with a safe, non-judgmental space in which you can clarify your goals and work towards achieving them.
 Coaching is a collaborative and action-orientated activity, however, so I will not simply be passively listening.
 I will be asking you questions designed to facilitate reflection, self-discovery and action, and aimed at helping you to make the changes you want to see in your life.

 As appropriate, I will also offer psychoeducation and evidence-based tools to support you in your journey.
-You will not be pressurised to do anything you don’t want to do; if an agreed task feels too difficult in reality, we will look at the roadblocks together and collaboratively find an achievable next step.
+You will not be pressurised to do anything you don’t want to do; if an agreed task feels too difficult in reality, we will discuss the blocks and collaboratively find an achievable next step.

 Because coaching is flexible and tailored to your objectives, the number of coaching sessions you will need will depend largely on your individual needs and goals.
 Simple and specific goals may require fewer sessions, while more complex or multifaceted goals may require more sessions.
 Your progress in coaching will also depend largely on your willingness to take any agreed action towards your goals between sessions.